cghercoias/openwrt-ix2-dl/README.md

-# openwrt for lenovo /iomega ix2-dl
+# OpenWRT for lenovo /iomega ix2-dl
 openwrt for the Lenovo / Iomega IX2-DL NAS

 This project includes the files needed to compile OpenWRT for the lenovo / Iomega ix2-dl NAS